DanielCardonaRojas/turnstatClient/readme.md

 # TurnStat V3.0.1 Client

-Is a command line utility that  enables testing the basic functionality of TurnStat software.
+Is a command line utility that  enables testing the basic functionality of DyD TurnStat software.

 The current version allows:

-- Create turns
+- Create turns/tickes
 - Call and Finish a Turn
 - Get a list a services
 - Count waiting tickets